-Geographic information system (GIS) is powerful automated system for the capture, storage, retrieval, analysis, and display of spatial data.
+The use of geographical information systems (GIS) and spatial statistical analysis in public health is now widespread.
+GIS is powerful automated system for the storage, retrieval, analysis, and display of spatial data.
 The system offers new and expanding opportunities for epidemiology because it allows an informed user to choose between options when geographic distributions are part of the problem.
 Even when used minimally, this system allows a spatial perspective on disease.
 Used to their optimum level, as tools for analysis and decision making, they are indeed a new information management vehicle with a rich potential for animal epidemiological research.
-Epidemiologists have traditionally used maps when analyzing associations between location, environment, and the disease (Busgeeth, K. et al., 2004).
+Epidemiologists have traditionally used maps when analyzing associations between location, environment, and the disease (Busgeeth et al., 2004).
 GIS is particularly well suited for studying these associations because of its spatial analysis and display capabilities.
-Recently GIS has been used in the surveillance and monitoring of vector-borne diseases (Glass GE, et al., 1995; Beck LR, et al., 1994; Richards FO, et al., 1993; Clarke KC, et al., 1991), water borne diseases (Braddock M, et al., 1994), in environmental health (Barnes S and Peck A. 1994; Wartenberg D, et al., 1993; Wartenberg D. et al., 1992), and the analysis of disease policy and planning (Marilyn O Ruiz, et al., 2004).
+Recently GIS has been used in the surveillance and monitoring of vector-borne diseases (Glass GE et al., 1995; Beck et al., 1994; Richards et al., 1993; Clarke et al., 1991), water borne diseases (Braddock et al.,1994), in environmental health (Barnes, 1994; Wartenberg et al., 1993; Wartenberg et al.,1992), and the analysis of disease policy and planning (Marilyn et al.,2004).
 Spatial analysis function of GIS can be widened and strengthened by using spatial statistical analysis, allowing for the deeper exploration, analysis, manipulation and interpretation of spatial pattern and spatial correlation of the animal disease.

-Anthrax is a disease of warm-blooded animals, including humans, most livestock and some wildlife.
-It is caused by the spore-forming bacteria Bacillus anthracis.
-Herbivorous animals are highly susceptible to anthrax, For cow, the disease usually is acute, resulting in death in one to three days.
-By the time cow displays signs of disease, including staggering, trembling, convulsions, or bleeding from body openings, death usually follows quickly.
-Cow anthrax is biogeochemical disease and primarily occurs in alkaline soils with high nitrogen levels caused by decaying vegetation, alternating periods of rain and drought.
-Its geographical distribution is related closely to the environmental factors of habitats and has some spatial characteristics, and therefore the correct analysis of the spatial distribution of anthrax cow for monitoring and the prevention and control of anthrax has a very important role.
+Cow endemic fluorosis is a disease of Signs of dental discoloration, difficulty in mastication, bony exostosis and debility.
+It can cause lameness, dental lesions and illthrift in an extensive cow.
+The herd was lame and the disease forced the culling of large numbers of cows in northern Australia.
+Cow endemic fluorosis is biogeochemical disease.
+Its geographical distribution is related closely to the environmental factors of habitats and has some spatial characteristics, and therefore the correct analysis of the spatial distribution of cow endemic fluorosis for monitoring and the prevention and control of endemic fluorosis has a very important role.
 However, the application of classic statistical methods in some areas is very difficult because of the pastoral nomadic context.
 The high mobility of livestock and the lack of enough suitable sampling for the some of the difficulties in monitoring currently make it nearly impossible to apply rigorous random sampling methods.
 It is thus necessary to develop an alternative sampling method, which could overcome the lack of sampling and meet the requirements for randomness.